WillShirley1208/will/source/_posts/c++ learn.md

 - A constexpr member function can be called in either runtime contexts or compile-time contexts.

 - All non-static member functions have a `this` const pointer that holds the address of the implicit object.

+## vector

+- Avoid array indexing with integral values whenever possible.
+- For range-based for loops, prefer to define the element type as:
+  - `auto` when you want to modify copies of the elements.
+  - `auto&` when you want to modify the original elements.
+  - `const auto&` otherwise (when you just need to view the original elements).
+- The length of a vector is how many elements are “in use”.
+  The capacity of a vector is how many elements have been allocated in memory.
+- Tracking capacity separately from length allows the `std::vector` to avoid some reallocations when length is changed.
+- To increase the number of elements in a `std::vector`:
+  Use `resize()` when accessing a vector via indexing.
+This changes the length of the vector so your indices will be valid.
+  Use `reserve()` when accessing a vector using stack operations.
+This adds capacity without changing the length of the vector.

 # tool